Watch or listen to this episode:

 Use Incremental Wins Towards A Larger Goal

 Though the idea you have might be of immense benefit in some way, it’s quite possible that the work involved, and changes to the mindsets of those effected, is too much to take on in one go.
 To get around this, slice up a large change into small increments and only “sell” the first piece.
 When you’ve successfully delivered this change, it will get easier to win support for future changes.
 Eventually you’ll get permission to make a larger change in one go.

 It can be tempting to be seen as the expert or guru around a particular change you helped make on a team or at a company from your ideas, but if you want to continuously innovate in your career, it’s better not to.
 Plan how you will detach from the success you make on a project or with a company so you are not a bottleneck that must be the “go to” person for that change from then on.
 You will want to explicitly bring others into the fold, make sure they are trained and understanding the change as well as you do, and able to step away when the change is complete so you can pursue your next big idea.

-Watch my video on How To Be A Servant Leader here.
+- How To Be A Servant Leader On Software Projects

 - Minimum Viable Product - Letting Software Customers Help You Profit